esong/SimpleTypedListAdapter/README.md

 SimpleTypedListAdapter is a subclass to [ListAdapter](https://developer.android.com/reference/android/support/v7/recyclerview/extensions/ListAdapter).
 **As a result of that, all data classes passed in with [submitList()](https://developer.android.com/reference/android/support/v7/recyclerview/extensions/ListAdapter#submitList(java.util.List%3CT%3E)) need to have its custom `equals()` method implemented**

-This project also simplied the implementation of [MultiType](https://github.com/drakeet/MultiType) down to [3 files](https://github.com/esong/SimpleTypedListAdapter/tree/master/library/src/main/java/com/yksong/simpletype).
+This project also simplified the implementation of [MultiType](https://github.com/drakeet/MultiType) down to [3 files](https://github.com/esong/SimpleTypedListAdapter/tree/master/library/src/main/java/com/yksong/simpletype).

 ## Usage
 The usage of this Adapter is basically the same as [MultiType](https://github.com/drakeet/MultiType), but with some simplifications.